renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 ```

 ## Key Concepts
-The `dynamic_link` flow method requires the user to separate the host and device code into separate files.
+The `dynamic load` flow method requires the user to separate the host and device code into separate files.
 Only the loaded libraries are in memory, but requires extra steps to load, therefore only recommended for design with many aocxs.

 ## Building the `dynamic_load` Tutorial